 Forestry staffs of the Department of Agriculture and Rural Development, Forest Protection Department, Forestry Department and relevant departments at district and commune such as extension, ranger, foresters in forestry company officials, commune forestry board, extention in commune, and so on.

 This document can also be used for teaching and training process of implementing REDD at universities, forestry colleges, and technical staffs who promote this program at the local levels in further.

-Structure of the manuals

-The methodology and procedures to be used to estimate carbon stocks and their changes over time in forests are simple step-by-step procedures using standard carbon inventory principles and techniques (Bhishma et al, 2010).

-The procedures used emphasize the training, capcity buiding of forest technicians and local resource persons.
-Procedures are based on data collection and analysis of biomass and carbon accumulating in the above-ground biomass; below-ground biomass, shrubs, herbs, litter, dead wood and soil carbon of forests using verifiable state-of-the-art methods.

-Accordingly, forest carbon is calculated with participation of commnity (PCM).
-This procedure provides only basic data such as area changes of forest status, forest owners, households.
-Additionally, data of simple calculation of carbon for monitoring forest carbon changes in the sinks is involved.